The ZTF Source Classification Project: III. A Catalog of Variable Sources: Classification Results

 \subsection{Inference}

-We used the trained models\footnote{\texttt{trained\_dnn\_models.zip} and \texttt{trained\_xgb\_models.zip} at \url{https://zenodo.org/doi/10.5281/zenodo.8410826}} to perform inference on 40 ZTF fields, including the original 20 studied in \paperone\ (see Figure 4 of that work).
-These fields represent different parts of the sky (e.g. in and out of the Galactic plane, towards and away from the bulge).
-To expand the sample to 40, we added a field on each ``side'' of the original 20.
+We used the trained models\footnote{\texttt{trained\_dnn\_models.zip} and \texttt{trained\_xgb\_models.zip} at \url{https://zenodo.org/doi/10.5281/zenodo.8410825}} to perform inference on 77 ZTF fields, including the original 20 studied in \paperone\ (see Figure 4 of that work).
+These fields represent different parts of the sky (e.g. in and out of the Galactic plane, toward and away from the bulge).
+To expand the sample to 77, we initially added a field on each ``side'' of the original 20.
 For example, we added fields 295 and 298 to the original pair of 296 and 297.
-Overall, the 40 fields yielded 112,476,749 sets of features and classifications, each corresponding to a ZTF light curve.
-The full collection of DNN and XGB classifications is available on Zenodo\footnote{\texttt{field\_*.csv} files at \url{https://zenodo.org/doi/10.5281/zenodo.8410826}}; a partial table of the first ten rows of predictions for field 487 is shown in Table \ref{tab:preds-partial}.
+We then added fields having immediately lower and higher declinations compared to the existing collection.
+Overall, the 77 fields yielded 209,991,147 sets of features and classifications, each corresponding to a ZTF light curve.
+The full collection of DNN and XGB classifications is available on Zenodo;\footnote{\texttt{predictions\_dnn\_xgb\_***\_fields.zip} file at \url{https://zenodo.org/doi/10.5281/zenodo.8410825}} a partial table of the first 10 rows of predictions for field 487 is shown in Table \ref{tab:preds-partial}.

-Figures \ref{fig:heatmaps_top4} and \ref{fig:heatmaps_bottom4} show heatmaps of predicted DNN and XGB classification probabilities for sources in Field 487 (containing 12,558,443 light curves).
-Figure \ref{fig:heatmaps_top4} plots the binned probabilities for the top four most represented classes in the training set, while Figure \ref{fig:heatmaps_bottom4} does the same for the four least-represented classes that have precision/recall scores for both algorithms.
+Figures \ref{fig:heatmaps_top4} and \ref{fig:heatmaps_bottom4} show heatmaps of predicted DNN and XGB classification probabilities for sources in fields 487, 563, and 777 (containing 18,184,402 light curves).
+Figure \ref{fig:heatmaps_top4} plots the binned probabilities for the top four most represented classes in the training set, while Figure \ref{fig:heatmaps_bottom4} does the same for the four least represented classes that have nonzero precision/recall scores for both algorithms.